Arihant-A/Arihant_1/a/README.md

 ![Block Diagram - mult8](./results/mul8_bd.png)

-The block diagram shows `a[2:0]` mapped to both `y[5:3]` and `y[2:0]` via direct wires - the 3-bit input is fanned out twice to form the 6-bit output.
-This elegantly demonstrates that synthesis tools perform **constant folding and algebraic simplification** far beyond what a naive gate-mapping would achieve.
+As depicted by the block diagram above, `a[2:0]` is directly connected to `y[5:3]` and `y[2:0]`, meaning that the 3-bit input signal is replicated twice to generate the 6-bit output.
+This clearly illustrates the fact that the synthesis process is capable of performing **constant folding and algebraic reduction** much more effectively than expected.

 **Multiply by 2 vs. Multiply by 9 Comparison:**